 4. Assets (fixed and current) (FA, CA)

-Definition: Current assets are those that will be converted to cash within one year.
+Assets (fixed and current) definition: Current assets (CA) are those that will be converted to cash within one year.
 Typically, this could be cash, inventory or accounts receivable.
-Fixed assets are long-term and will likely provide benefits to a company for more than one year, such as a real estate, land or major machinery.
+Fixed assets (FA) are long-term and will likely provide benefits to a company for more than one year, such as a real estate, land or major machinery.

 5. Asset classes